gppc-dev/startkit-dynamic/README.md

 # Start Kit

-For those who using c++ (most participants), your submission must include the following files.
+For those who using c++ (most participants), your submission must include the following files:

 | File name             | Description                                                     | Modifiable |
 | --------------------- | --------------------------------------------------------------- | ---------- |